 Lauren Jabusch, Board Chair, Governance Committee Chair

 As the Chair of the Board of Directors, I manage staff, organize Board meetings, and mold the long-term vision for the organization.
 As the Chair of the Governance Committee, I guide CSSCers to write governing documents to reflect the organization we are and what we would like to become.
 I am currently pursuing my PhD and MS in Biological Systems Engineering at UC Davis.
 I research next generation biofuels, specifically microalgae fuels.
-I am also NSF RESOURCE fellow (http://gk-12-resource.
+From 2013-2015, I was a NSF RESOURCE fellow (http://gk-12-resource.

 SCHOOL: UC Davis, BS 2011 and presently for MS and Ph.D.

 PAST ROLES: UC Davis Council Member (2008-2010), UC Davis TGIF campaign team (2009), ELSP statewide (2010) and UC Davis campus organizer (2008-2011), UC Davis Convergence Coordinator Spring 2011, Co-Chair of the Operating Team (2010-2011).